Zes-MinKey-Young/KipPhiApparatusLegacy/README.md

 # Concepts

-KPA tries to use keyboard less and use mouse more, expecting a good capacity on mobile platforms.
+KPA tries to use keyboard less and use mouse more, expecting a good compatibility on mobile platforms.
 Meanwhile, KPA gives work to player authors as little as possible, so all the new concepts and features introduced to its chart format can be "compiled" to a junior format, such as RPEJSON.

 KPA tries to increase reusability, like functions in programming and templates in wikitext.